National study finds significant relationship between social-emotional learning and academic outcomes

 These lessons apply to both City Year’s 3,000 currently serving AmeriCorps members and to the nearly quarter-million students they serve in public schools across the country each year.

 Now we have new evidence that validates Whole School, Whole Child, our holistic approach to supporting students, specifically students of color and students growing up in low-income households, and that celebrates the service, teamwork and development of City Year AmeriCorps members.

 A new national study released this month by the Everyone Graduates Center (EGC) at Johns Hopkins University School of Education underscores the intertwined nature of social-emotional learning and academic growth.
 This research contributes to a growing evidence base on the interconnection between social, emotional and academic skill development, which includes efforts by the National Commission on Social, Emotional and Academic Development and the SoLD Alliance.

 The findings advance the argument that high-quality social-emotional supports should be a fundamental part of education in the United States and that all students should have access to them—an essential step to improve educational equity.

 Given the impact of the COVID-19 pandemic on children, families and schools, the report and a related practitioner guide offer helpful insights and data for educators and policymakers who are preparing to meet increased student needs when our schools reopen.

-The report, Connecting Social-Emotional Development, Academic Achievement, and On-Track Outcomes: A multi-district study of grade 3 to 10 students supported by City Year AmeriCorps members, is among the first large-scale studies to explore the relationship between social-emotional development and student outcomes for students attending systemically under-resourced public schools.
+The report from Everyone Graduates Center, Connecting Social-Emotional Development, Academic Achievement, and On-Track Outcomes: A multi-district study of grade 3 to 10 students supported by City Year AmeriCorps members, is among the first large-scale studies to explore the relationship between social-emotional development and student outcomes for students attending systemically under-resourced public schools.